andreafalletti/hyprland-/IPC.md

 Warning: a fullscreen event is not guaranteed to fire on/off once in succession.
 A window might do for example 3 requests to be fullscreen'd, which would result in 3 fullscreen events.

 Data: 0/1 (exit fullscreen / enter fullscreen)

+### monitorremoved
+emitted when a monitor is removed

+Data: MONITORNAME

+### monitoradded
+emitted when a monitor is added

+Data: MONITORNAME